 This one gives more detailed methods of using baking soda.
 For vinegar it says “full strength.”

 This one compares various methods including vinegar (says to spray) and baking soda.
 It recommended Vinegar: The Food Research review found that washing tomatoes in a vinegar solution significantly reduced the residues of six different pesticides, some by as much as 94 percent.
 And in 2007, a Cook’s Illustrated test found that vinegar reduced 98 percent of the bacteria on apples and pears.
 Cheap, nontoxic — what’s not to like?
 Try filling a spray bottle (#moneysavingtip and an eco option is to re-use a vinegar bottle -preferably glass- and add a spray top) with one part vinegar to three parts water (or straight, like the other link said) and keep it next to the sink.
+(Update: this link appears to be broken).

 This says things like blanching can help.